conniejhe/Surface-Cutting/Examples/Example.md

 This workflow can be significantly automated using the Python scripts located in [Scripts](../PythonScripts), which effectively chain several consecutive actions together in one click.
 However, it is beneficial to know the step-by-step procedure as well, in case things go wrong.

-The following photo shows a few useful shortcuts and clarifications:
+The following photo shows a few useful clarifications of where tools are located:
 1. **Red**: Selecting this icon allows changes to be applied to parameters automatically, so you don't need to keep clicking 'Apply' in the Properties Panel following every step.
 2. **Blue**: This is a shortcut for the 'Extract Selection' filter, which can otherwise be found under Filters -> Alphabetical -> Extract Selection.
 3. **Green**: This is the 'Interactive Select Points Tool' which is used to select vertices on the mesh.